 |> Back to Corporate Officers|

-Prior to this role, Firestone was president, Xerox North America, a position he assumed in 2004 after serving as the company's chief strategist.
-As head of North America, Firestone was responsible for direct and indirect channels of distribution in the United States and Canada including direct sales and service, agents, resellers and Teleweb.
-In this role, he led the company's $1.5 billion acquisition of Global Imaging Systems in 2007, increasing Xerox's access to small and mid-size businesses in the U.S. by 50 percent.
+Since 2008, Firestone had led Corporate Operations where he was responsible for a variety of corporate functions including the integration of Affiliated Computer Services (ACS).
+In 2004, he was appointed president, Xerox North America, where he was responsible for direct and indirect channels of distribution in the United States and Canada including direct sales and service, agents, resellers and Teleweb.
+In this role, he led the company's $1.5 billion acquisition of Global Imaging Systems, increasing Xerox's access to small and mid-size businesses in the U.S. by 50 percent.

 Firestone joined Xerox from IBM in August 1998 as president of the Xerox Channels Group, responsible for creating a network of resellers for Xerox's office printers and multifunction systems.
 He then was named senior vice president for the Corporate Strategy and Marketing Group.